Nimauric/Mapler/README.md

    With fastQC, it's possible to look into statistical differences between the sets of reads.
 Generally, the unmapped reads are slightly shorter and of slightly worse quality than the assembled reads on average.
    They also tend to have a different GC ratio, but this is unlikely to reflect an actual assembly bias and more likely to be the result of a particular high abundance population being assembled better and happening to have a specific GC ratio.

-   Here's an example of fastqc_report.html: (coming soon)

 </details>
 <details>
 	<summary>Kraken 2</summary>

    By exploring the krona plots, it's possible to check whether some taxa are only present in the unassembled fraction of the reads, or whether some species have only been partially assembled, being present in both of the assembled and unassembled parts of the assembly.

-   Here's an example of krona.html: (coming soon)

 </details>
 <details>